Discobots-1104A/2020-2021-bionic-beaver/README.md

   - Used to build the project.
   - You can download it [here.](https://github.com/purduesigbots/pros-cli/releases/tag/3.1.4)
 - **OPTIONAL:** PROS plugin for Atom.
-  - The plugin interfaces with the CLI, making build a click away.
+  - The plugin interfaces with the CLI, making building a click away.
   - We do not illustrate how to use it here, but feel free to use it.
   - You can install the plugin manually, or *more preferably*, install it using the PROS CLI installer for Windows or which ever install method is best suited for your platform.